Pope offers solidarity to Gaylord, Michigan, after tornado - NewsBreak

 Pope offers solidarity to Gaylord, Michigan, after tornado

-The Vatican on Tuesday released a telegram signed by the Vatican secretary of state addressed to Gaylord Bishop Jeffrey Walsh saying Francis was saddened to learn of the death and destruction from the tornado.
+The Vatican on Tuesday released a telegram signed by the Vatican secretary of state addressed to Gaylord Bishop Jeffrey Walsh.

+It said Francis was saddened to learn of the death and destruction from Friday’s tornado.

-Friday’s tornado killed two people, injured more than 40, knocked out electricity and flattened parts of the northern Michigan community where such extreme weather conditions are rare.
+The tornado killed two people, injured more than 40, knocked out electricity and flattened parts of the northern Michigan community where such incidents are rare.

-According to the telegram, Francis expressed his solidarity with all those affected.

-“He also offers the assurance of prayers for the dead, the injured and displaced and those engaged in relief efforts,” it read.

 Comments / 0